10 Awesome Sensory Activities for Autism

 Why Use Sensory Activities for Autism?

 Kids on the spectrum generally have a lot of sensory issues.
 Sensory input is one of the best types of therapy, and sensory activities are known to be calming.
 Who doesn’t love squishing play dough, right?
-When your child receives sensory input, it can help calm them and distract them, lowering the chances of a meltdown.
+When your child receives sensory input, it can help calm them and distract them, lowering the chances of an autistic meltdown.
 So when you are taking your child out, or when you have company over, it helps to provide them with some quiet sensory input.

 These little ready-made kits are also great for quiet time.
 If you need to get some work done, take a break, or fix dinner without chaos, these sensory activities are perfect.
 You can substitute small objects related to your child’s special interests, for a personal touch.
 Please remember to monitor your child with any small objects or choking hazards!
 Some of these kits contain items that may not be appropriate for your child, so use your judgment when choosing suitable activities. 😉

 This post contains affiliate links, which means that I may make a small commission off any purchases you make through my links, without any additional cost to you.
 I only recommend products that I know you will love!